Andrew McCutchen Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

+- The 9.2 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in the league.

-- The Cardinals' 4.54 team ERA ranks 14th among all league pitching staffs.
+- The Cardinals' 4.53 team ERA ranks 16th across all MLB pitching staffs.

-- The Cardinals rank 11th in baseball in home runs given up (15 total, 1.1 per game).
+- Cardinals pitchers combine to allow 17 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Cardinals will look to Matz (0-2) in his third start of the season.
+- Mikolas makes the start for the Cardinals, his fourth of the season.
+He is 0-1 with a 10.05 ERA and 15 strikeouts in 14 1/3 innings pitched.

-- In his most recent appearance on Tuesday, the left-hander threw 5 2/3 innings against the Colorado Rockies, allowing six earned runs while surrendering nine hits.
+- The righty's last time out came on Wednesday against the Colorado Rockies, when he tossed five innings, surrendering six earned runs while allowing 10 hits.

+- The 34-year-old has put together a 10.05 ERA and 9.4 strikeouts per nine innings across three games this season, while allowing a batting average of .420 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.